 You don't have to be a big, high-tech company to reinvent your business.
 In fact, the smaller and leaner your business already is, the faster you can shift gears and zoom back into action.

 Sit back and take a cold, hard look at your strengths and weaknesses and possible markets.
 Ask yourself the hard questions first: Do customers still want and buy the same type of products or services you sell?
 Have industries and styles changed since you started business?
 Have you kept up with the changes?
-If not, what changes should you implement to make your business competitive again?
+If not, what changes should you implement now to make your business competitive again?

 Is there any particular niche that buys regularly from you now?
 If so, consider how you can bring in more of the same types of customers, and what other merchandise they'd be likely to buy.

-Sell on the Internet
+2. Sell on the Internet

-Get Involved in Social Media
+3. Get Involved in Social Media

 Find out which of the social media sites attracts the types of customers you want to reach and then get active in those channels.
 Post comments, answer questions, start discussions related to your products and industry.
 If you don't have time, consider having a trusted staff member handle social media tasks.
 Consider advertising on social media sites, too.

-Be Mobile Friendly
+4. Be Mobile Friendly

 An ever-growing percentage of business people and consumers are reachable electronically via computer, smart phone or tablet for a majority of the day.
 These people include everyone from teenagers to retirees.
-The Internet - thus their ability to search for vendors, products and prices and be notified of deals (as well find the nearest restaurant or gas station) is no longer limited to their desktop computer.
+The Internet - thus their ability to search for vendors, products and prices and be notified of deals (as well find the nearest restaurant or gas station) - is no longer limited to their desktop computer.
 It's on their tablets and smartphones.
 You need to be accessible by the devices and methods the customers you want to reach prefer.